Presage-Security/SmartSpectra-iOS-App/README.md

 ## API Key

 You'll need an API key to use the SmartSpectra iOS SDK.
 You can register for an account and obtain an API key at https://physiology.presagetech.com.
-In this example usage repo look for the `SmartSpectraButtonView(apiKey: "YOUR_API_KEY_HERE")` line of [ContentView.swift](Test%20SmartSpectra%20SDK/ContentView.swift) for location to add your key.
+In this example app look for the `let apiKey = "YOUR-API-KEY"` line of [ContentView.swift](Test%20SmartSpectra%20SDK/ContentView.swift) for location to add your key.

 ## Usage
 ### Example Code